okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/archive-embedded-siw/main/index.md

 ### Use Cases

-The Widget can handle various authentication scenarios.
+The Sign-In Widget can handle various authentication scenarios.
 See the following use cases.

 #### Sign In and Display User's Email

-Use the Widget to sign in to a simple web page and display the user's email.
+Use the Sign-In Widget to sign in to a simple web page and display the user's email.
 This requires an Okta developer account, and you have to create a Single-Page App (SPA) for it to work.

 1. Sign in to your Okta Admin Console.
 Go to **Applications** > **Applications**.
 1. Click **Create App Integration**.